mhyrr/kanonical/content/blog/2023-08-31-ramanujan.md

 Content creation is the thing-to-do in 2023.
 I used to be dismissive of this idea - it’s just the new cool thing all the kids want to do.
 But I’ve changed my tune a bit.
 Content is king, not because of our consumption, rather as action that allows genius to be discoverable.
 Maybe all of our conspicuous digital consumption - all the likes and hearts - are just the social transaction costs of making all of the skills and talents discoverable via this weird global network called the Internet.

-But I’ll tell you this, the key is being relentlessly interested in something.
-And producing not consuming.
+But I’ll tell you this, the key for building up rare talent or genius is in producing and not consuming.
+And being relentlessly interested.